uncertainty-toolbox/uncertainty-toolbox/README.md

 &nbsp;\
 **Uncertainty Toolbox**
-> A python toolbox for predictive uncertainty quantification, calibration,
+> A Python toolbox for predictive uncertainty quantification, calibration,
 > [metrics, and visualization](#metrics).\
 > Also: a [glossary of useful terms](docs/glossary.md) and a collection
 > of [relevant papers and references](docs/paper_list.md).